 Now that we all had full bellies and smiles on our faces it was time for our adventure.

 We drove about 45 minutes to a part of Wales known as ‘Waterfall Country’.
 Sounds magical already right?
-Waterfall Country is an area in the southern part of the Brecon Beacons National Park where a large number of waterfalls can be found.
+Waterfall Country is an area in the southern part of the Brecon Beacons National Park where a large number of waterfalls can be found close together.
 It generally includes the Four Falls Trail, Henrhyd Falls, Melin Court Falls and Aberdulais Falls.

 We were visiting the Four Falls Trail and parked up at Gwaun Hepste (CF44 9JF) near Ystradfellte which led us to the beginning of the trail.
 There had been a few days of rain so we changed into our wellies and raincoats and set off to discover some of the most stunning waterfalls in Wales.